How to Become an Oklahoma Notary

 (405) 521-3912 (Form Requests)

-Within 10 days after the loss of a notary seal, the notary public must deliver to the Secretary of State a written notice of the loss or theft and the date the seal was first discovered missing.
-In addition, the notary should notify the appropriate law enforcement agency in the case of theft.
-When purchasing a replacement seal, it is advisable to have a character or symbol added to the seal to distinguish it from the missing one.
-Within ten (10) days after purchasing a new seal, the notary must notify the Secretary of State in writing of the date of purchase and the distinguishing character or symbol added to the new seal.
+The notary’s commission number and commission expiration date may be part of the rubber stamp and/or an embosser seal.
+Within ten days after the loss or theft of a notary’s official seal, the notary must deliver to the Secretary of State a written notice of the loss or theft and the date the seal was discovered missing.
+When purchasing a replacement seal, the Secretary of State recommends adding a character or symbol to the new seal to distinguish it from the missing one.
+Within ten days after purchasing a new notary seal, the notary must notify the Secretary of State in writing of the date of purchase and the distinguishing character or symbol added to the new notary seal.

 - Acknowledgments - $5.00